objectiser/scepta-ui/README.md

 Note: See [installing npm]() for instructions on how to install _npm_, and [installing bower](http://bower.io/#install-bower) if _bower_ is not on your system.

-## Locally testing

-Run the following command to start up a test web server:
+Run the following command to build and start up a test web server:

 ```
 gulp
 ```

-and when ready, it will indicate that a browser should be opened at: http://localhost:2772
+and when ready, it will indicate that a browser should be opened at: [http://localhost:2772]

 However to properly develop and test the UI you will also need to startup a SCEPTA server to respond to the REST calls.